 The volume one afterword has the supposedly final battle will be between a guy who can breath flames and Issei supposedly shooting out a blaster.
 Now read how the final clash between Issei and Jabberwocky went in volume 12.

-Memetic Sex God: For the male characters, it's Azazel and with just one pic from the anime, Lord Gremory.
+For the male characters, it's Isseinote Being a Chivalrous Pervert, this comes as no surprise., Azazel, and with just one pic from the anime, Sirzechs and Lord Gremory.

 Moe: Lots of the girls in the series.
-Koneko is perhaps the most obvious case.
+Asia and Koneko are perhaps the most obvious cases.

 What an Idiot: Most people seeing Issei being his usual self.
 On another note, the Two Heavenly Dragons (Ddraig and Albion) decided during the great war to fight God, Satan and the leader of the Fallen Angels.... they were quickly dismembered and the Sacred Gears are what's left of them stored.